 With most clients, we focus 80% of our efforts on Google’s three most important ranking factors: content, RankBrain, and links.

-- Content: we write the best resources on the internet about the topics that will be most valuable for clients to rank for.
+- Content: we write the best resources on the internet about the topics that will be most valuable for you to rank for.

 - RankBrain: we ensure that the content we write matches the intent of a user’s search.
-Put another way, we make sure that we’re creating a page that gives a client’s customers everything that they’re hoping to find.
+Put another way, we make sure that we’re creating a page that gives your customers everything that they’re hoping to find.

-- Links: we get other websites to link to the most valuable pages on a client’s site.
+- Links: we get other websites to link to the most valuable pages on a your site.

 With each client, we start with a four-step framework to understand the implementation plan that will drive most business growth.
 We: